DomiKamu/OhmerPrems/docs/modules/6OP-DX/Manual.md

 - Press the mod. (modifier) key - by default: **Tab** key, and hold it.
 - Touch the potentiometer (left-mouse click).

-By doing this action, the **Modulation Matrix** screen is automatically opened.
-A new modulation slot was added at the bottom of the display, the DX7 parameter you've choosen is defined as target.
-However, you'll must set the modulation source, the modulation amount (via its fader), the behavior of the modulation (by default ABSOLUTE, can be RELATIVE, or temporary DISABLED), and the inverted checkbox state.
+By doing this action, the module's logic creates a new modulation (except if the limit of modulations - 28 - was previously reached), then the **Modulation Matrix** screen is automatically invoked.
+The added modulation is at the bottom of display.
+The choosen DX7 parameter is defined as modulation target.
+However, you'll must set the modulation source, the amount (via its fader), the behavior (by default ABSOLUTE, can be RELATIVE, or temporary DISABLED), and the **INV.** checkbox state as required.

-Please remember all button-based DX7 parameters, **BREAKPOINT**, **L. CURVE** and **R. CURVE** potentiometers (any operator), and the **OUTPUT LEVEL** (master) potentiometer, cannot be selected as modulation target.
+:warning: Please remember all button-based DX7 parameters, **BREAKPOINT**, **L. CURVE** and **R. CURVE** potentiometers (for all operators), and the **OUTPUT LEVEL** (master) potentiometer, cannot be selected as modulation target.